 We have a broad and advanced product pipeline including two late-stage and clinically validated product candidates, naxitamab and omburtamab, which target tumors that express GD2 and B7-H3, respectively.
 Naxitamab and omburtamab are currently in pivotal stage development for pediatric R/R high-risk NB and pediatric CNS/LM from NB, respectively, both rare and life-threatening pediatric cancers for which no FDA approved products currently exist.
-We expect to submit a BLA for each of our two lead product candidates in 2019, with a goal of receiving approval by the FDA in 2020.
+We submitted the initial portion of our BLA for naxitamab to the FDA in November 2019 under the FDA's rolling review process with a goal of receiving approval by the FDA in 2020.
+For omburtamab, we expect to submit a BLA via a rolling submission in May 2020 with the goal of receiving approval by the FDA in 2020.
 We plan to commercialize both of our lead product candidates in the United States as soon as possible after obtaining FDA approval, if such approval occurs.
 Naxitamab and omburtamab are also in mid-stage clinical development for additional cancers, and we have initiated clinical development for both product candidates in several other indications.
+Furthermore, we have two omburtamab follow-on product candidates, 177Lu-omburtamab for which we expect to open the IND for patients for the treatment of medulloblastoma in the second quarter of 2020, and huB7-H3, a humanized version of omburtamab, which is in preclinical development.
+Both product candidates are targeting pediatric oncology as well as larger indications within adult patient populations.

-Furthermore, we have two additional B7-H3 targeting product candidates in pre-clinical development, omburtamab-DTPA and huB7-H3, a humanized version of omburtamab, each targeting indications with large adult cancer patient populations where there is a significant unmet medical need.
-As of December 10, 2018, FDA cleared the Investigational New Drug ("IND") application for the humanized bispecific GD2 antibody or huGD2-BsAb, and we have initiated a Phase I trial with our huGD2-BsAb product candidate for the treatment of refractory GD2-positive adult and pediatric solid tumors.
-In pre-clinical studies, huGD2-BsAb has demonstrated the potential for improved tumor-binding, longer serum half-life and significantly greater T-cell mediated killing compared to existing bispecific constructs.
+We have initiated a Phase 1 trial for huGD2-BsAb, our humanized bispecific antibody, for the treatment of refractory GD2-positive adult and pediatric solid tumors.
+In pre-clinical studies, huGD2-BsAb demonstrated the potential for improved tumor-binding, longer serum half-life and significantly greater T-cell mediated killing compared to existing bispecific constructs.
 We are also advancing a pipeline of novel BsAbs through late pre-clinical development, including our huCD33-BsAb product candidate for the treatment of hematological cancers expressing CD33, a transmembrane receptor expressed on cells of myeloid lineage.
-We have exclusive worldwide commercial rights to all of our current product candidates.